mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 Instructions and their parameters are case sensitive.

+## Which Zoop utilities use instructions?

+The following utilities use/obey these instructions

+- TTS export
+- Print and Play export
+- Automatic numbering

+The following utilities ignore all instructions

+- Bulk update
+- Export and import

+The latter group ignore instructions as these utilities are designed to operate on 'raw' cards before any instruction manipulation.
+Whereas the former group are concerned with how cards will be presented in their final state.
+For example it is expected that the `Exclude` instruction would allow filtering out of cards during exports for play purposes and collection numbering.
+However when interacting with the raw card details that would be undesirable.

 ## Instruction - Replace card face

 This allows you to have Zoop replace a card face on a card with a face from a different card.
 This can be useful for locations that have a common card back or when SEs available options for double sided cards don’t meet your needs.